Jiahu: Agriculture, hunting, fishing and foraging

-Tools, fortifications and weapons
+Tools and fortifications

 A stone sickle blade has been recovered.
 This was secured to a wooden handle to harvest grain.
 Evidence of baskets woven from wild grass has been uncovered.
 These were used to carry grain from the harvests.
 Remnants of a spinning loom have been found, indicating the production of cloth, probably from hemp fibers.
 Among the many tools and utensils unearthed at Jiahu are three-legged earthenware cooking pots with tight-fitting lids, and a variety of stone implements, including arrowheads, barbed harpoons, spades, axes, awls, and chisels.

 Stone spearheads have also been found, and evidence of what may have been a wooden stockade fence along at least a portion of the interior shore of the moat.
 These improved weapons, and the moat surrounding the settlement, provided an ideal defense for such an early culture.
 The area is known to have been frequented by nomadic hunting and gathering tribes for several thousand years prior to the Jiahu settlement, and these may have been potential enemies, as well as the genetic forebears of Jiahu.
 The Jiahu people are not believed to have been warlike in nature, but capable of defending themselves if the need arose.

-Thorough examination of the site has revealed no evidence of any armed conflict.
+Examination of the site has revealed no evidence of armed conflict.
 Unearthed human remains showing signs of violent death are very rare, and scattered along the known timeline—rather than occurring at the same time which would indicate a battle.
 It is possible that the large size of the settlement, its substantial defenses, and the improved weapons of the Jiahu people may have caused potential enemies of that time to keep their distance.
 Such a scenario is consistent with the substantial growth in population and longevity exhibited by the Jiahu site.
 Without war, and with plenty of nutritious food, the village flourished.

-Evidence of cultural development
+Cultural evidence

-After thorough study of 238 skeletal remains, Harvard University forensic archaeologist Barbara Li Smith published findings that the Jiahu villagers enjoyed fairly good health.
+After a thorough study of 238 skeletal remains, Harvard University forensic archaeologist Barbara Li Smith published findings that the Jiahu villagers enjoyed fairly good health.
 The average age of death by the third phase was around 40, representing a very good life expectancy for Neolithic people.
 Sponge lesions on the skulls indicate that anemia and iron deficiency were a problem.
 Hole bone lesions from disease and parasitic infections were rare, although fecal evidence indicated the occasional presence of hookworm parasites, possibly from poorly cooked pork.